i-like-robots/chai-html/readme.md

 ## Credits

-This plugin is heavily inspired by the similar [chai-xml](https://www.npmjs.com/package/chai-xml) plugin.
+This plugin is inspired by the similar [chai-xml](https://www.npmjs.com/package/chai-xml) plugin.

 ## License